syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Getting-Started.md

 ## Cell Styles

-In GridControl, each cell contains distinct style information and can be displayed independently of other cells.
+In Windows Forms GridControl, each cell contains distinct style information and can be displayed independently of other cells.
 GridControl uses [GridStyleInfo](https://help.syncfusion.com/windowsforms/grid-control/cell-style-architecture) objects to store state information about the appearance of a grid cell.
 So attributes like font, back color, cell value and cell types are all reflected in a single `GridStyleInfo` object.

 ### Modifying Cell Styles through Designer